Terms of Service

 (c) ‘Authorized Representative’ refers to any employee authorized by Retreat Guru Enterprises Inc. to sign on it’s behalf.

 (d) ‘Data Policy’ refers to Provider’s standard data deletion policy, posted at https://bookingsoftware.guru/terms-of-service/, as such policy may change from time to time.

 (e) ‘Effective Date’ refers to the date of commencement of the Service as listed in Recipient’s Account.

 (f) ‘Materials’ refers to written and graphical content provided by or through the Service, including, without limitation, text, photographs, illustrations, and designs, whether provided by Provider, another customer of the Service, or any other third party.

 (g) ‘Recipient Data’ refers to data in electronic form input or collected through the Service by or from Recipient.

 (i) ‘Service’ refers to Provider’s Retreat Booking Guru™ service.
 The Service includes such features as are set forth on Provider’s website (https://bookingsoftware.guru/pricing/), as Provider may change such features from time to time, in its sole discretion.

 2. Service & Payment.

 (a) Service.
-Provider will provide the Service to Recipient pursuant to its standard policies and procedures then in effect.
+Provider will provide the Service to Recipient pursuant to the policies and procedures listed on this page.

 (b) Payment.
 Recipient will pay Provider such monthly Service fees as are required in Recipient’s Account, due on the day before the start of the Service.